Rev. Ben Kreider

-- Work Crew wait staff will serve for a minimum of 3 1/2 hours per meal served in the dining hall.
+- Wait staff will serve for a minimum of 3 1/2 hours per meal served in the dining hall.
 They will be responsible for setting tables, serving the meal to guests and cleaning after the meal.

-- Work Crew assistant cooks will be assigned AM PM shifts depending on the meals being served for the event.
+- Assistant cooks will be assigned AM and PM shifts depending on the meals being served for the event.
 They will assist the Food Service team in preparing food throughout the retreat.

-- Work Crew dishwashers will serve a minimum of 3 1/2 hours per meal.
+- Dishwashers will serve a minimum of 3 1/2 hours per meal.
 They will be responsible for cleaning dishes throughout the retreat.

 - Crew workers are expected to stay the entire retreat and may be required to work beyond hours listed above based on the needs of the guest group.